-For the sake of argument, let’s say that you really can get stellar investment returns that are above and beyond average S&P 500 returns.
+For the sake of argument, let’s say you really can get stellar investment returns that are above and beyond average S&P 500 returns.
 Perhaps you really are a skilled investor.
 What can that skill do for you?

 Imagine two investors: Smart-Saver Sally and Impetuous Igor.
 Both Sally and Igor work at the same company.
 Their company offers a 50% match on the first $3,000 of 401(k) contributions.
 Not one to turn down free money, Igor contributes the maximum to get him to the match: $3,000.
-After the match, Igor is now contributing $4,500 dollars a year into his 401(k) – but nothing more than that.
+After the match, Igor is now contributing $4,500 dollars every year into his 401(k) – but nothing more than that.